What is Pantoprazole?

 What are the side-effects of Pantoprazole?

-Pantoprazole like all medications can be associated with certain side effects although not all patients would experience these.
+Like all medications this can be associated with certain side effects although not all patients would experience these.
+We would always recommend seeking urgent medical advice by a doctor, if you experience any allergic reaction when using this medication.

 Certain side-effects to look out for, include: